yalin-liu/yalin-liu.github.io/pages/1_homepage.md

 ### Patents

-* 2023, Inventor of the patent “Emotion recognition system and method”, The Education University of Hong Kong, under patent No. HK30074872
+* 2023, “Emotion recognition system and method”, The Education University of Hong Kong, under patent No. HK30074872

 ### Professional Qualifications and Activities